 Still, I think we may safely assume that university officials, if they are the Christians they claim to be, do not want their students to be victims of sexual violence.
 What most of us watching from the sideline don’t understand is why these women and men are so often treated with superficial sympathy—perhaps even apathy.
 I think we all want to know why, in Christian communities, sexual abuse is not comprehended for the crime that it is; why, when the women of BYU reported their rapes, they were unsure that they would receive adequate support.
 We are puzzled that other professing Christians could support a man who molested minor young men.
 Sexual crime is, at the moment, often presented to us as a debate or controversy, but the truth is there’s nothing at all controversial about exploiting a person’s body for purposes of pleasure or power.

 I do not wish to set myself above the moral apathy that seems all too common these days, nor do I want to make it seem like I know everything there is to know about campus sexual assault or sexual assault in general.
-But since I did a project on gender-based violence during my undergraduate several years ago, I have been following the conversation, and have done my best to stay informed and keep a (relatively) close eye on recent developments in the news.
-The truth is, that project enlarged my sympathy for survivors of sexual assault immensely, just as much as it expanded my intellectual awareness of the structurally embedded sexism that remains entrenched in our social institutions, helping sexual assault go unnoticed and unpunished.
+But since doing a project on gender-based violence during my undergraduate several years ago, I have been following the conversation, and have done my best to stay informed and keep a (relatively) close eye on recent developments in the news.
+That project enlarged my sympathy for survivors of sexual assault immensely, just as much as it expanded my intellectual awareness of the structurally embedded sexism that remains entrenched in our social institutions, helping sexual assault go unnoticed and unpunished.
 Institutional sexism is—as feminist scholars of law and sociology have pointed out—written right into our laws, our public policy, and yes, even our brains.
 Discovering this is comparable to the experience of waking up from a banal dream you realize is actually a horrible nightmare.

-Often, it’s this attitude that truth is supreme, and that one’s conformity to an institution’s statement of doctrine–or Honor Code–is the litmus test for determining whether a person in our community deserves our support, endorsement, or financial donation.
+Often, it’s this attitude that one truth is supreme, and that one’s conformity to an institution’s statement of doctrine–or Honor Code–is the litmus test for determining whether a person in our community deserves our support, endorsement, or financial donation.
 Thus the vindication of the women at BYU is complicated by whether or not they violated the principles laid out in the Honor Code.
 Justice is not freely granted.
 It is contingent, not unconditional.
 But I must ask: what biblical examples do we have of Christ placing supreme importance on a woman’s sexual purity over and above her opportunity for salvation?
 Did the fact that the Samaritan woman had been married five times prevent him from reaching out to her?
 This is the same Jesus who spoke against divorce.
 And when Jesus intervened on behalf of the adulterous woman when the Pharisees were ready to stone her, did he not overlook her sexual sin to save her life?

-Let’s not gloss over the controversial move Jesus made in doing these things; they were undoubtably transgressive acts.
+It’s no use glossing over the controversial move Jesus made in doing these things; they were undoubtably transgressive acts.
 Certainly Jesus’s teachings—his work as a preacher and spiritual teacher—is a central aspect of his ministry and identity.
 But, on its own, this is only a partial portrait of who Jesus was.
 He had a keenly developed social conscience, and was as passionate about justice as preaching God’s kingdom.
 There’s absolutely no denying this, and it’s high time evangelicalism reclaim–and make peace with–this aspect of our faith.
 Our sense of charity should proceed from and become part and parcel of our theological positions, not something peripheral to them.
 We must combine our commitment to sound doctrine with an equally uncompromising commitment to human flourishing, and not hold these two in contradiction like we’ve tended to do.

 It’s true that Mr. Worthen, BYU’s president, paid lip service to the women’s well-being; in his statement on the rape allegations, he assured his audience that BYU “has zero tolerance for students who commit sexual violence,” and that “the university’s overriding concern is always the safety and well-being of its students.”
 But where is the promise of redemption for the women affected?
 Certainly, reforming policy is a good thing, but reforming policy is not restoring wounds, and Worthen’s call for a dryly proceedural “study of Title IX reporting processes and structure” misses the mark in terms of redressing the violation against the specific women implicated in the rape allegations.
 In the case of Wheaton, what’s done seems to be done, and the outraged among us will have to settle for the administration’s blasé statement of compulsory goodwill.
-For BYU, it seems The Honor Code will play a key role in the university’s investigations; but if the young women are found to have violated it, can we really be confident that the administration will not hold this against them?
+For BYU, it seems The Honor Code will play a key role in the university’s investigations, but if the young women are found to have violated it, can we really be confident that the administration will not hold this against them?

 Leave a Reply